ept-team/equinor-ctf-2025/writeups/crypto/Curvy/Sjokoladepålegg/README.md

 **Team:** Sjokoladepålegg
 **Category:** Crypto

-## SpoilerFreeSummary
+## Challenge Text

-Curvy throws three elliptic-curve puzzles at us.
-Each `.sage` file takes 6 bytes of the flag and transforms it into an elliptic-curve point.
+>Still haven't gotten a good grip on elliptic curves?
+Here's a chance to learn!
+>Combine the solutions from each challenge, in order, to create the flag.

+## What This Challenge Tests
+- Understanding EC point addition/subtraction
-Our job is to reverse those transformations and reconstruct the flag.
+- Using SageMath to reverse EC transformations
+- Knowing when Pohlig–Hellman applies (smooth curve order)
+- Recognizing anomalous curves and the built-in (Nigel's) SMART attack in Sage

+## About The Environment
-## I ran everything in SageMath on WSL (Ubuntu 22.04) because the online SageMathCell kept melting.
-So this write up is mainly for using the local one.
+I ran everything in SageMath on WSL (Ubuntu 22.04) because the online SageMathCell kept melting.
 Thanks to readme.txt for the recommendation!
 [SageMath installation guide here](https://doc.sagemath.org/html/en/installation/index.html)

----

 # Introduction
 When I opened the Curvy folder, I instantly knew this was going to be one of "those" challenges.
 The ones where you pretend you remember ECC.